eloquent/phony/doc/index.md

 considered "complete" until the generator has been completely consumed via iteration.*

-*Similarly, when [traversable spies] are in use, a call that returns a traversable will not be considered "complete" until the traversable has been completely consumed via iteration.*
+*Similarly, when [iterable spies] are in use, a call that returns an iterable will not be considered "complete" until the iterable has been completely consumed via iteration.*

 *See [Verifying spy progress].*